Heihachi Mishima: Main Tekken series

 By the time of the events of Tekken 8, a girl named Reina appears and joins the tournament, having some of Heihachi's moves, and is later revealed to be not only his daughter, but also secretly another Devil Gene user like Kazumi, Kazuya and Jin.
 Suddenly, as shown in the Season 1 Pass side story, Heihachi returns as the Season Pass' DLC fighter, as part of the series' 30th anniversary, where it is explained why he returned after being killed in Tekken 7.
 Additionally, a mysterious group called the Tekken Monks, which comes to reveal themselves after Tekken 7 and are initially suspected to have a connection to G Corporation, but later proves to be false.
 It is revealed after Kazuya killed Heihachi, one of the Tekken Monk manage to catch Heihachi's corpse before his body hits the lava pool, then brought it to the monks' base at Genmaji Temple, where Heihachi is revived and had his evil in him sealed, in hopes to rehabilitate him.
 Furthermore, Tekken Monks are in fact separate branch of Mishima clan who follows the oath of purification that has been passed through generations since battling Azazel and his Devil Gene remnants, following the downfall within main Mishima family that led to the main conflict within the series.
-Reina had been trying find Heihachi's whereabout, until the monks themselves approaches Lidia for a request to help rehabilitating Heihachi.
-However, the seal of Heihachi's evil starting to break free in progress.
-Make matters worst, during the final test of his rehabilitation, where he headbutted a falling meteor from a result of Jin and Kazuya's clash in space, he unknowingly broke the seal which kept his evil in him, and the rehabilitation fails.
-As Heihachi's evil completely returning to him, he goes on a rampage on the Tekken Monks, and defeating Lidia, Eddy Gordo and Yoshimitsu all single-handedly before escaping with a secret Mishima technique he learnt from the monks.
-Apparently, it is also further revealed in Hachijo Clan journal that Heihachi spared a baby to become a sole survivor of his revenge on the Hachijo clan since Kazumi incident.
-The surviving baby Hachijo is suspected to be Reina, as Heihachi was somehow already aware of her Devil Gene and has high hopes for her as he does with Kuma family, leaving her actual relationship with him to be ambiguous.
+Reina had been trying find Heihachi's whereabouts, until the monks themselves approaches Lidia for a request to help rehabilitating Heihachi.
+However, the seal of Heihachi's evil starts to break free in the process.
+To make matters worse, during the final test of his rehabilitation, where he headbutted a falling meteor as a result of Jin and Kazuya's clash in space, he unknowingly broke the seal which kept his evil in him, and the rehabilitation fails.
+As Heihachi's evil completely returns to him, he goes on a rampage on the Tekken Monks, and defeated Lidia, Eddy and Yoshimitsu, all single-handedly before escaping with a secret Mishima technique he learnt from the monks.
+Apparently, it is also further revealed in the Hachijo Clan journal that Heihachi spared a baby to become a sole survivor of his revenge on the Hachijo clan since the Kazumi incident.
+The surviving baby Hachijo is suspected to be Reina, as Heihachi was somehow already aware of her Devil Gene and has high hopes for her as he does with Kuma's family, leaving her actual relationship with him ambiguous.